-1. The degree of Doctor of Medicine may be granted by the Council on the recommendation of the Professorial Board for an original and meritorious contribution to some branch of medicine.
+1. The degree of Doctor of Medicine may be granted by the Council on the recommendation of the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee) to a candidate who has made an original and meritorious contribution to some branch of medicine.